 2. Create a poll

-Since polls became available for tweets, there was a flurry of use, and then people seem to have forgotten that this feature exists.
+Since polls became available for business tweets, there was a flurry of use, and then people seem to have forgotten that this feature exists.
 Use a poll to get your customers talking to you, even if they don’t literally reply to the tweet.
 The poll will allow them to interact and give their opinion.
 Use it for product feedback and development, or just to build a clearer picture of your audience.

 3. Be real